Azure/aksArc/eval/autodeploy/README.md

 Have you already walked through the deployment of AKS on Azure Stack HCI both with PowerShell and Windows Admin Center?
 If so, and you don't want to walk through those steps again for future deployments...fear not, we have a solution!

 The **AKS on Azure Stack HCI in Azure - Full Auto Edition** saves you time, and effort in deploying AKS on Azure Stack HCI in an Azure VM, for evaluation purposes.
-Simply provide some paramters via the Azure Portal or PowerShell, wait around 45 minutes, and you'll have a complete AKS-HCI infrastructure, including a target cluster, integrated with Azure Arc!
+Simply provide some parameters via the Azure Portal or PowerShell, wait around 45 minutes, and you'll have a complete AKS-HCI infrastructure, including a target cluster, integrated with Azure Arc!
 BOOM!

 This guide will walk you through all the pre-requisites you need, and the steps you need to perform to configure your end-to-end deployment of AKS-HCI.